On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Discussions

 \section{Discussions}

 In this paper, we have studied some theoretical properties and applications of a Bayesian moment based model selection method.
 As we have commented, this method combines advantages of a Bayesian approach, such as the expressiveness of the posterior distribution and convenient MCMC algorithms for computation, with the model robustness of the moment based methods.
 We have formulated and proved the Bayesian oracle property of the proposed model selection method, which guarantees efficient posterior inference as if we knew which variables are truly relevant.
 We have studied the meaning of the quasi-posterior probabilities used in BGMM, which can be interpreted as the leading order large sample approximation to the true posterior probabilities conditional on the observed GMM estimator.
-The numerical performance of BGMM has been demonstrated by both simulated and real numerical examples.\\
+The empirical performance of BGMM has been demonstrated by numerical experiments.\\